openlab-at-city-tech/openlab/wp-content/plugins/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==

+= 1.8.5 =
+* Delete groupblog activity item when the groupblog post is deleted
+* Improved compatibility with PHP 5.4+

 = 1.8.4 =
 * Fixes duplicate activity items on some setups